How long does it take to write a book, you ask? If you're a first-time author, you probably think it takes a LONG time.

 Of course, you don't have to be constrained by these page counts when writing your book, but it's good to be aware of what readers might expect.

-But what about if your book isn’t one of the above genres?
+But what about if your book isn’t one of the above book genres?

 Here’s a method to find the average page count for any type of book: